MatDwyer94/COSC2196-Assignment3_COVID-NOW/teamProfile.md

 general similarity in time frame with the groups average timeframe to achieve the ideal job being approximately 5 years with the maximum and minimum time frame alleviating approximately 1 year from that

+## Group processes

+The group worked extremely well in assignment 2 and utilized our skillsets to the best of our abilities.
+The major factors that contributed to our success were the willingness to listen as well as the ability to willingly contribute and feed off the ideas we created.
+However, this was let down by the ability to time manage.
+The consensus was that we all lacked the ability or at least did not display the ability to manage time.
+As this became a focus, the group decided to really buckle down on our planning and time management for this assignment.

+## Career plans

+Within the Group there is a split down the middle.
+Matthew and Rashad look to further their studies to develop skills in programming and both hope to utilise this in their role.
+Min and Hayden look to further their studies to follow analytics and net development which include similar features.
+The steps and procedures to get to the engineering roles that Matthew and Rashad are very similar and include similar qualifications.
+Min and Hayden’s Qualifications do differ as they are in separate streams of Information technology.
+Even if there are similarities at the core of their roles, different specialisations will be needed.
+In terms of time frames to achieve the ideal job there is a general similarity in time frame with the groups average timeframe to achieve the ideal job being approximately 5 years with the maximum and minimum time frame alleviating approximately 1 year from that.